fyher/Seoheroes/README.md

 # Seoheroes

-Json export of serposcope data
+Json export of serposcope data\n
 Facilitates the import of data into wordpress with a json flux

 [https://seoherocontest.xyz](https://seoherocontest.xyz)